-A gorgeous vintage rug from the Siroua region of Morocco, handmade by the tribes of the Ait Ouaouzguite tribal confederation in the 1940s.
+A gorgeous vintage rug from the Siroua region of Morocco, handmade by the tribes of the Ait Ouaouzguite tribal confederation in the 1930s.
 A central panel features a lattice design with tribal patterns which is surrounded by a border of larger tribal motifs and flowers.
 Tapestry banding finishes off the rug beautifully.
 A limited colour palette of grey, orange and very dark brown gives this rug a sense of uniformity.
 The orange weft shows through in places giving a lovely glow to the sheen of the rug and complementing the design.
 Rugs of this nature are rare and very hard to find.
-Some wear commensurate with age.
+This rug was bought from the weaver's family who authenticate its provenance.
+Wear commensurate with age.
 An amazing and unusual rug that is over 80 years old.

 The colours of this rug are stunning.
 The shades of orange and grey just complement each other perfectly.
 A quality rug.

 2.75 m x 1.40 m / 9' 0" x 4' 7".